rklymentiev/py-for-neuro/slides/chapter1_02_comparisons.md

 In the second example the left condition was `True` (`x` is greater than 10) and the right condition was `False` (`y` is not less than 5), which resulted in the final `True` result (in other words, at least one condition was `True`).

 In the third example we want to check if **both** conditions are `True`, which is not the case, that's why the final result is `False`.
-You can also save the result of condition operation to a new object (like `result` in the example for later use).
+You can also save the result of a condition operation to a new object (like `result` in this example) for later use.

 ---